kgar/foundry-vtt-tidy-5e-sheets/To Do/Settings Dialog Overhaul/To Do.md

 - [x] Actor Profile show portrait / show token options are not working anymore; instead, it just opens the image selection menu.
 - [x] Fix startup failure.
 The settings dialog must be a FormApplication or subclass in order to be opened from the main config dialog.
-- [ ] When opening the settings form, clone the current settings at that point in time.
+- [x] When opening the settings form, clone the current settings at that point in time.
 Use that as the point of comparison in order to track changes to the data set.
 This will prevent the form from undoing changes to settings which may have happened outside of the form, such as to the main Configuration dialog for color scheme.
+Oh, also re-updated those unchanged settings after saving changes, because if the user clicks "Apply Changes," we'll still have the form open and will need to reset the change detection.